-The PHB 102: Internship Course is an academic course requirement for successful completion of the Phlebotomy Certificate Program.
-The Clinical rotation is completed during the semester in which the student is enrolled in PHB102.
+The Professional Practice Experience (PPE) is an academic course requirement for successful completion of the Phlebotomy Certificate Program.
+The PPE is completed during the semester in which the student is enrolled in PHB102.
 It provides second semester PHB students the opportunity to merge classroom theory with real world practice by allowing them to observe, participate in and perform the venipuncture skills learned in PHB101.
-The Clinical rotation is a 120-hour Clinical internship.
-The student spends 120 hours at a health facility (clinical affiliation site) where they must successfully complete a minimum of 100 unaided venipunctures.
-A successful clinical relies on a partnership between the Clinical affiliation site, the college, and the student.
+The PPE is a 120-hour clinical internship.
+The student spends 120 hours at a health facility (PPE affiliation site) where they must successfully complete a minimum of 100 unaided venipunctures.
+A successful PPE relies on a partnership between the clinical affiliation site, the college, and the student.